ctfhacker/ctf-writeups/houseccon-2015-august/README.md

 * Convert each set to a letter
 * Offset the answer in order to pass to a substitution solver

+EDIT: Turns out this is actually octal.
+Whodathunkit?!
+Oh well, the solution also works below ;-)

 ```python
 >>> cap = '120117124101124117'
 >>> for offset in xrange(20):